 1. Reduce the inflammation

 Inflammation, identifiable as redness and swelling, can greatly contribute to the pain experienced in you ankle.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Nurofen or Voltaren and cold pack application, accompanied by compression wraps, can all help to reduce inflammation and subsequent ankle pain.
 Talk to your doctor about whether NSAIDs are appropriate for you.
-For additional pain relief you can ice your ankle as well.
+For additional pain relief you can ice your ankle.
 Make sure to wrap the ice pack in a damp towel and place over the affected region for 10-15 minutes only.
 You can reapply the ice when the skin returns to its normal temperature.
+Elevating the affected ankle above the level of your heart will also help to reduce the swelling.

 2. Keep it moving